pakyin-wong/BootDisk/README.md

 qemu-system-i386 -fda os-image.bin
 ```

+## Run in usb drive
+### Windows
+Download Rufus and burn the bin file into the usb drive

+### Mac
+Download unetbootin and burn the bin file into the usb drive

 ## Pending

 1. As cross-compiler is troublesome to setup, currently it use i386-elf-binutils/i386-elf-gcc package under brew.